 Backup, backup, backup!

-We install and maintain Backup Buddy for everyone on our monthly maintenance plans, and our standard backup settings include:
+We install and maintain Backup Buddy for every site we build.
+Our standard backup settings include:

 - weekly database backups